bmcgrath89/MLReactFlask/README.md

 - To test that its working go into your browser and type in http://localhost:3000

-# For more info and a step-vy-step video check my blog: https://flaskml.design.blog
+# For more info and a step-by-step video check my blog: https://flaskml.design.blog